Steyr Arms: World War II

 After the Austrian Anschluss to Nazi Germany in 1938, the Steyr factories were incorporated into the Reichswerke Hermann Göring industrial conglomerate and the outbreak of World War II provided a brief revival in weapons production.
-Like many other companies, Steyr Daimler Puch relied on forced labour, employing from the Steyr-Münichholz subcamp of KZ Mauthausen.
+Like many other companies, Steyr Daimler Puch relied also on forced labour, employing from the Steyr-Münichholz subcamp of KZ Mauthausen.

-1950s
+Since 1950s

 During the 1950s the Mannlicher–Schönauer full stock rifle, designed in 1900, experienced a renaissance.
-Simultaneously, the re-emergence of the Austrian Armed Forces in the Second Republic was the base for new military weapons production.
+Simultaneously, the re-emergence of the Austrian Armed Forces in the second republican state was the base for new military weapons production.

+In 1989, after the partial dissolution of the Steyr Daimler Puch conglomerate, the weapon division was named Steyr Mannlicher in honour of the great Austro-Hungarian engineer Ferdinand Mannlicher.
+The name remained in place until 2019, now Steyr Arms.

+The trade mark Mannlicher is traditionally known for hunting weapons such as the Mannlicher-Schönauer repeating rifle.
+The company continues to produce hunting weapons.

 The AUG

 In the 1970s, Steyr developed an innovative assault rifle, the StG 77.
 A bullpup design, the StG 77 extensively utilized synthetic materials, and integrated fixed optics.
-The export version became the Steyr AUG—Armee Universal Gewehr ("Universal Army Rifle"), eventually used by the armed forces of over 24 countries.
+The export version became the Steyr AUG—Armee Universal Gewehr (Universal Army Rifle), eventually used by the armed forces of over 24 countries.
 It has been prominently featured in films such as Octopussy, Commando, and Die Hard.

-In 1989, after the partial dissolution of the Steyr Daimler Puch conglomerate, the weapon division was named Steyr Mannlicher in honour of the great Austro-Hungarian engineer Ferdinand Mannlicher, in 2019 Steyr Arms.